dcos/dcos-e2e/docs/cli/source/docker-backend-limitations.rst

 -----------

 Docker does not represent a real DC/OS environment with complete accuracy.
-This section describes the currently known differences between clusters created with :ref:`dcos-docker-cli:dcos-docker` and a real DC/OS environment.
+This section describes the currently known differences between clusters created with :ref:`dcos-docker-cli:minidcos docker` and a real DC/OS environment.

 SELinux
 ~~~~~~~